PokemonGoMap/RocketMap/docs/extras/faq.md

 # Common Questions and Answers

 ## Critical Error "Missing sprite files"
 Sprite files are the files that contain all the pokemon icons, Unfortunatly due to the need to protect from copywrite situation, sprite files can no longer be part of the project.
-These files can probably be located from other users in the [RocketMap Discord](https://discord.gg/PWp2bAm)
+These files can probably be located from other users in the [RocketMap Discord](https://discord.gg/PWp2bAm).
+While you wait feel free to ask for a drink with the !sprite command.

 ## Can I sign in with Google?